ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 For simplicity, the graphs below count only one true/false positie/negative per segment, instead of counting the number of labels in that segment.
 All user groups are also combined (the groups being: registered volunteers, anonymous volunteers, individual turkers, and 5 turkers with majority vote).

+Note: The red dots on the graphs are means.

 *Takeaways*:

 -   Analyzing at the 5 meter level shows higher raw accuracy and specificity, both because of the large number of true negatives that we get from splitting into 5 meter segments; there are very few street segments with no labels at all.